Ayushk4/JuliaCon20_Talk/README.md

   - Flux < 0.10: `pkg> add Flux@0.8.3`
   - WordTokenizers: `pkg> add WordTokenizers`
 - Jupyter Notebook in Julia: Follow the guide from [IJulia's README](https://github.com/JuliaLang/IJulia.jl#quick-start)

+## Queries, Suggestions and Contributions

+Please abide the [Julia Community Standards and Code of Conduct](https://julialang.org/community/standards/), for all the communications and contributions.

+- For Julia's NLP package or Flux for NLP related queries or suggestions, ask on [julia slack](https://slackinvite.julialang.org/) in the `#natural-language` channel or raise an issue on the specific packages.
+Please tag me in the query, so that I get a notification.
+- For all queries such as Julia language specific questions and issues, please ask on [discourse](https://discourse.julialang.org/) or [julia slack](https://slackinvite.julialang.org/).

+Please contact on public platforms mentioned above (discourse, GitHub-issues, Slack) so that others with similar queries or suggestions can also benefit.
+If necessary, then you may contact me by mail with your queries, but the response may be slower.

 # License